ragasirtahk/farming-abm/readme.md

 ## Contributing

-Contributions to the model are welcome.
-Please feel free to submit issues or pull requests.
+Contributions are welcome!
+Please:

+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Submit a pull request with detailed descriptions of your changes.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---